sbacky/sbacky.github.io/_pages/resume.md

 **Email:** [nhc.crum@outlook.com](mailto:nhc.crum@gmail.com) | **LinkedIn:** [LinkedIn Profile](https://www.linkedin.com/in/neil-crum-0317a6199/) | **GitHub:** [GitHub Profile](https://github.com/sbacky/)

 ### <u>Summary</u>
-Versatile and driven software developer with a solid foundation in IT support, customer service, and software development, backed by a Bachelor's Degree in Interdisciplinary Arts and Sciences and certifications in IT support and automation.
-Proven ability in web development utilizing Django and Java, alongside designing and implementing robust backend systems.
-Eager to contribute to a forward-thinking and innovative team.
+Adaptable and client-focused software developer with a diverse skill set that spans web development, automation, and IT support.
+Holds a Bachelor's Degree in Interdisciplinary Arts and Sciences, complemented by industry certifications.
+Over two years of freelance experience successfully managing end-to-end development projects, from client consultation to deployment and ongoing support.
+Proficient in Django, Java, and multiple front-end technologies, with a proven record of enhancing system performance and user experience.
+Eager to contribute technical expertise and problem-solving acumen to a dynamic, forward-thinking team.

 ### <u>Education</u>
 #### Bachelor of Arts in Interdisciplinary Arts & Sciences